cypress-io/cypress-documentation/content/faq/questions/dashboard-faq.md

 ## <Icon name="angle-right"></Icon> Can I host the Dashboard data myself?

 No, although we are looking to build an on-premise version of the Dashboard for use in private clouds.
-If you're interested in our on-premise version, please add your interest to our [Dashboard Product Board](https://portal.productboard.com/cypress-io/1-cypress-dashboard)!

 ## <Icon name="angle-right"></Icon> Can I choose not to use the Dashboard?